 As the need has grown, Chipola alumni and friends have responded by funding additional scholarships.
-During the 2016-17 fiscal year, \$753,297 was expended by the Foundation for tuition and books for 1,072 students on scholarships administered by the Foundation.
+During the 2017-18 fiscal year, more than \$790,600 was expended by the Foundation for tuition and books for 1,127 scholarships administered by the Foundation.